GeorgeJShea/Data/README.md

-# Data
+# Big Data Class

-Big Data Class
+This will be where i will be depositng my homework.